 Following the classroom exclusion of a student, the teacher (or other school personnel as identified) must report the classroom exclusion, including the behavioral violation that led to the classroom exclusion, to the principal or designee as soon as reasonably possible.
-The principal or designee must report all classroom exclusions, including the behavioral violation that led to it to the superintendent or designee.
-Reporting of the behavioral violation that led to the classroom exclusion as "other" is insufficient.
+The principal or designee must report all classroom exclusions, including the specific behavioral violation that led to it to the superintendent or designee.